fizzle77/JAFDTC/doc/README.md

 Clicking on a row in this list changes the system editor to the right to edit the selected system.

-### System Configuration Editor
+### System Editor

 The bulk of the page is taken up by the system editor on the right.
-The content of this editor depends on which system seleted from the *System List* to the left.
+The content of this editor depends on which system is selected from the *System List* to the left.
 In the figure above, the editor is showing the steerpoint list associated with the selected steerpoints system.
+See the
+[airframe discussions](#airframe-specific-documentation)
-See the [airframe discussions](#airframe-specific-documentation) for further details on the specific system editors.
+for further details on the specific system editors.
 Though largely specific to a particular airframe, many systems provide common *Reset* and *Link* buttons along the bottom of the